About Brooks Falls

-I started by hiking south along the Old Trout Farm Trail, which passed a few picnic tables as well as some impressively tall trees as the canyon started closing in.
+I began by hiking south along the Old Trout Farm Trail, which passed a few picnic tables as well as some impressively tall trees as the canyon started closing in.

 The trail then started climbing as it made a bend towards the north before reaching a trail junction at about a half-mile from the start.

-So at the trail junction, I turned left and continued going uphill as the path climbed higher among Eucalyptus Trees.
+So turning left at this trail junction, I continued going uphill as the path climbed higher among Eucalyptus Trees.